susanBuck/notes/07_Git/00_Command_Line_Primer.md

 The output from the `man` command will often span multiple screens.
 Use the `Enter` key to page through the output, or hit `ctrl` + `C` to exit.

-That's the basics of working with directories and files with CL.
+Those are the basics of working with directories and files with CL.
 See [Common Commands](https://github.com/susanBuck/notes/blob/master/07_Command_Line/04_Common-commands.md) for a quick cheat sheet on all the commands we used above.

-Before we wrap up here, let's clean up the folder we created.
+Before we wrap up here, let's clean up the `practice` folder we created.

-First, run the following command to move up one directory...i.e. out of the `example` directory:
+First, run the following command to move up one directory (i.e., out of the `practice` directory):

 ```bash
 $ cd ../